BloomBooks/TidyManaged/README.md

 If you are building from Git, make sure that you initialize the submodules that are part of this repository by executing: `git submodule update --init --recursive`

+You'll also need `cmake` (http://www.cmake.org/download/) installed and in the path.
+This gets called by build.proj to build libtidy.

 Then build libtidy and TidyManaged by running: `msbuild build.proj` (or on Linux: `xbuild build.proj`).

 Once you have libtidy in your libs subdirectory you can open the solution in Visual Studio or MonoDevelop and compile there.